Managing patient records is no longer confined to clinical walls. Today, practices require agility, connectivity, and access beyond a single location.

 This security challenge is real because, as Houston explains, "not every vendor is committed to security and understands what is involved in delivering an application that is truly secure."

-For healthcare practices, the takeaway is straightforward: cloud migration is becoming unavoidable due to data growth demands, but choosing a vendor with proven security expertise and compliance track record is essential for protecting patient data while gaining the operational benefits.
+For healthcare practices, the takeaway is straightforward: cloud migration is becoming unavoidable due to data growth and AI-driven operational demands.
+However, choosing a platform with proven security expertise and regulatory compliance track record is essential for protecting patient data while gaining the operational benefits.